Sojourner (rover): Locomotion system

 The rover's wheels were made of aluminum and were 13 cm in diameter and 7.9 cm wide.
 They had serrated, stainless steel tracks that could generate a pressure of 1.65 kPa in optimal conditions on soft ground.
 No such need arose during the operational phase.
 Each wheel was driven by its own independent motor.
 The first and third wheels were used for steering.
 A six-wheel-steering configuration was considered, but this was too heavy.
 As the rover rotated on itself, it drew a 74 cm wide circle.

 The wheels were connected to the frame through specially developed suspension to ensure all six were in contact with the ground, even on rough terrain.
-JPL's Don Bickler developed the wheels, which were referred to as "Rocker-bogie", for the experimental "Rocky" vehicles, of which the Sojourner is the eighth version.
+JPL engineer Donald B. Bickler developed this rocker-bogie suspension for the experimental "Rocky" vehicles, of which the Sojourner is the eighth version.
 They consisted of two elements; "Bogie" connected the front wheel with the central one and "Rocker" connected the rear wheel with the other two.
 The system did not include springs or other elastic elements, which could have increased the pressure exerted by each wheel.
 This system allowed the overcoming of obstacles up to 8 cm high but theoretically would have allowed the rover to overcome obstacles of 20 cm, or about 30% of the rover's length.
 The suspension system was also given the ability to collapse on itself so the rover would occupy 18 cm in the cruising configuration.

 The locomotion system was found to be suitable for the environment of Mars—being very stable, and allowing forward and backward movements with similar ease—and was adopted with appropriate precautions in the subsequent Spirit and Opportunity rover missions.

 In the ten-year development phase that led to the realization of Sojourner, alternative solutions that could take advantage of the long experience gained at JPL in the development of vehicles for the Moon and Mars were examined.
 The use of four or more legs was excluded for three reasons: a low number of legs would limit the rover's movements and the freedom of action, and increasing the number would lead to a significant increase in complexity.
 Proceeding in this configuration would also require knowledge of the space in front—the ground corresponding to the next step—leading to further difficulties.
 The choice of a wheeled vehicle solved most of the stability problems, led to a reduction in weight, and improved efficiency and control compared to the previous solution.
 The simplest configuration was a four-wheel system that, however, encounters difficulties in overcoming obstacles.
 Better solutions were the use of six or eight wheels with the rear ones able to push, allowing the obstacle to be overcome.
 The lighter, simpler, six-wheeled option was preferred.

 The rover could travel 500 m from the lander—the approximate limit of its communication range— and had a maximum speed of 1 cm/s.